 Graduate

-Will you be here next year fall?
+Where will you be next fall?

-Rebeca Mata Barboza Biological Systems Engineering Graduate Group
+Rebeca Mata Barboza Biological Systems Engineering Graduate Group (PhD 2023)

 Ever since I was a little, I’ve always been passionate and curious about food production.
 Over time I became more and more interested in learning about and finding alternative and sustainable ways to grow food and feed a rapidly growing global population.
 My passion led me to study Agricultural Engineering where, looking for alternative systems to produce food, I fell in love with marine and coastal ecosystems.
 These ecosystems have huge potential, especially in countries where coastal communities live in some degree of poverty.